isovector/httw/prose/newbook/02-languages.markdown

 arithmetic are just two different shadows on the cave wall.
 We will return to this discussion, to see just what is producing those shadows, in @sec:lattices.

+The important takeaway here is that different-looking systems are capable of solving similar problems.
+While `YNA` trees describe real-world unanimous votes, we can *model* that same process as statements of mathematics in `10X` trees.
+This process of modeling is of the utmost importance --- by being careful, we can design systems which describe real-world situations, but are manipulated symbolically.
+That's the key; it's easy to manipulate symbols, while it's much harder to keep lots of real-world details in mind simultaneously.
+Instead, the solution is to transform the real-world problem into a different language where we can reason about it formally, solve the problem in the model, and then transform the solution back into the real world.